aciucaru/synth80s-rasp-pi/README.md

 # Raspberry Pi 80s-style synthesizer and sequencer

 #### Description:
-This is a synthesizer made with Raspberry Pi, C++ the [WiringPi](https://github.com/WiringPi/WiringPi) library.
+This is a synthesizer made with Raspberry Pi, C++ and the [WiringPi](https://github.com/WiringPi/WiringPi) library.
-For outputing audio, the RtAudio library is used.

 For connecting with the SSD1306 OLED Display, the [Display_Lib_RPI](https://github.com/gavinlyonsrepo/Display_Lib_RPI) is used.